 If you like to drink, you’re in the right place.
 Hong Kong boasts one of the most unique nightlife cultures thanks to 2 key factors:

-Like NYC and London, Hong Kong boasts its own SoHo neighborhood, a hip area of bars, restaurants and shopping that lies South of Hollywood Road.
-Since it neighbors LKF, it’s often the starting point of a night out, though it boasts enough of its own great bars that it’s a nice option for enjoying HK’s nightlife without the madness of LKF.
+Like NYC and London, Hong Kong boasts its own SoHo neighborhood, a hip area of bars, restaurants, cultural sites and shopping that lies South of Hollywood Road.
+Since it neighbors LKF, it’s often the starting point of a night out, though it boasts enough of its own great bars that it’s actually my preferred option for enjoying HK’s nightlife.

 The Shady Acres – laid back, dog-friendly neighborhood bar with a great selection of wines and killer cocktails on a pedestrian-only street